ArmandPhilippot/coldark/website/src/content/docs/ports/coldark-gtksourceview.md

 ## Colors

-GTKSourceView keeps close to the shared Coldark palette and uses more of the neutral surface colors than terminal-oriented variants do.
+GTKSourceView keeps close to the shared Coldark palette and uses more of the neutral surface colors than terminal-oriented ports do.

 ### Coldark Cold